dotmesh-io/dotmesh/docs/dev-commands.md

 NOTE: you must exit and re-ssh to get the GOPATH to work

-Now you can skip directly to ["running tests"](#running-tests).
+You may need to update your docker version - see `scripts/update-docker.sh` Now you can skip directly to ["running tests"](#running-tests).

 #### reset vagrant